Clinical advisory and specialist diagnostic service for medical professionals managing travellers who've returned to the UK with fever.

 - the Tropical and Infectious Diseases Unit (TIDU), Liverpool

-Expert advice is provided by PHE consultant microbiologists and virologists and by infectious disease physicians from PHE and our NHS partner organisations.
+Expert advice is provided by UKHSA consultant microbiologists and virologists and by infectious disease physicians from UKHSA and our NHS partner organisations.

-Diagnostic tests are carried out by the rare and imported pathogens laboratory (RIPL) at PHE.
-The IFS has close links to PHE Health Protection Services.
+Diagnostic tests are carried out by the rare and imported pathogens laboratory (RIPL) at UKHSA.
+The IFS has close links to UKHSA Health Protection Services.

 Imported fever service